 #5 of 12 Places to Visit in Mount Abu

 At a distance of 10 km from Mount Abu, Achalgarh Fort is a medieval fort located at Achalgadh village in Sirohi district of Rajasthan.
-It is one of the Mount Abu sightseeing places and among the popular places to visit in Rajasthan.
+It is one of the Mount Abu sightseeing places.

 Achalgarh Fort was originally built by the Paramara dynasty rulers but it was renovated, remodeled and beautified by Rana Kumbha of Mewar in 1452 CE.
 This structure was built for protecting the region and keeping an eye on the movements of enemies.
 It is even said that the fort was specially made by Rana Kumbha, who was in charge of numerous huge fortresses in Southern Rajasthan.

 Achalgarh Fort is situated at the top of a mountain peak and offers picturesque views.
 This Fort is surrounded by massive battlement walls and has a very imposing look.
 The fort is in a dilapidated condition now.
 The first gate of the fort is known as Hanumanpol, which served as the entrance to the lower fort.
 It comprises two towers built .....

 Adventure | Pilgrimage